Dega Deva Kumar Reddy: Film career

-Essence of Life
+Essence of Life (dance group)|Essence of Life

 Dega Deva Kumar Reddy conceptualized and produced 'Essence of Life', a dance form inspired by Jiddu Krishnamurti's teachings.
 Essence of Life was a synergy of five classical Indian dance forms – Bharatanatyam, Kuchipudi, Kathak, Mohiniyattam and Odissi.
 Essence of Life was performed in several states in India and received rare accolades.

 The Pathless Land

 'The Pathless Land' is a Jiddu Krishnamurti International Centre and School in Madikeri, Kodagu district, Karnataka, India, promoted by Dega Deva Kumar Reddy.
 'The Pathless Land' is modeled after Brockwood Park School, a school founded by Jiddu Krishnamurti in UK in 1969.

 Entrepreneur

 Deva Kumar Reddy is founder of Future Organics, a company that produces organic products.
 He is also the promoter of 'Dega Farms and Eco Constructions' a Jiddu Krishnamurti retreat centre in Hosur near Bangalore.